ggryschek/predepression_app/READ_ME.md

 ### 2. Set Up the Virtual Environment
 Create and activate a virtual environment to keep your dependencies isolated

-python -m venv venv
+Create: python -m venv venv
-.\venv\Scripts\activate
+Powershell: Set-ExecutionPolicy Unrestricted -Scope Process
+Activate: .\venv\Scripts\activate (on app level folder)

 3. Install Dependencies
-Install the required Python libraries pip install -r requirements.txt
+Install the required Python libraries: pip install -r requirements.txt

 4. Ensure the Model is Available
 Make sure you have the trained ML model (your_model.pkl) placed inside the model/ directory.

 5. Run the Streamlit App
-Run the app using the following command: streamlit run app.py
+Run the app using the following command: streamlit run start.py

 The app will start, and you can open it in your browser at the URL shown in the terminal